 English as a Medium of Instruction in European Higher Education: Challenges and Opportunities for Europe and the UK

-We are a team of one Principal Investigator, four Post-Doctoral Research Associates (two yet to be recruited), four project advisors and four European and UK stakeholders.
+We are a team of one Principal Investigator, four Post-Doctoral Research Associates, four project advisors and three European and UK stakeholders.